A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

 1) \textbf{The Graph-based Approaches}.
-These works \cite{christopoulou2019connecting,nan2020reasoning} construct document graphs with attention or dependency structure, which bridge the entities spreading far apart in the document.
-The relational inference information is gathered from the graph neural networks.
-These methods perform multi-hop reasoning in the overall graph structure to obtain meaningful entity representations; For example, \citeauthor{Nan2020ReasoningWL} \shortcite{Nan2020ReasoningWL} automatically constructed a document-level graph to empower relational reasoning across sentences.
-To enable the model with multi-hop reasoning, it develops a refinement strategy to incrementally aggregate relevant information. \citeauthor{Christopoulou2019ConnectingTD} \shortcite{Christopoulou2019ConnectingTD} proposed an edge-oriented graph neural model to construct a document-level graph by utilizing the multiple nodes and edges.
-Then, \citeauthor{Tran2020TheDH} \shortcite{Tran2020TheDH} proposed to extend the edge-oriented model by incorporating explicit relation classification-related node representations. \citeauthor{Li2020GraphED} \shortcite{Li2020GraphED} proposed a graph-enhanced dual attention network to characterize the complex interaction among potential relation instances. \citeauthor{zeng2020double} \shortcite{zeng2020double} designed a graph aggregation-and-inference network to feature double graph.
+These works \cite{christopoulou2019connecting,nan2020reasoning} construct document graphs with attention or dependency structures, bridging the entities spreading far apart in the document.
+Relational inference information is gathered from the graph neural networks.
+These methods perform multi-hop reasoning in the overall graph structure to obtain meaningful entity representations.
+For example, \citeauthor{Nan2020ReasoningWL} \shortcite{Nan2020ReasoningWL} automatically constructed a document-level graph to empower relational reasoning across sentences.
+To enable the model with multi-hop reasoning, they proposed a refinement strategy to incrementally aggregate relevant information. \citeauthor{Christopoulou2019ConnectingTD} \shortcite{Christopoulou2019ConnectingTD} proposed an edge-oriented graph neural model to construct a document-level graph using multiple nodes and edges. \citeauthor{Tran2020TheDH} \shortcite{Tran2020TheDH} extended the edge-oriented model by incorporating explicit relation classification-related node representations. \citeauthor{Li2020GraphED} \shortcite{Li2020GraphED} proposed a graph-enhanced dual attention network to characterize the complex interactions among potential relation instances. \citeauthor{zeng2020double} \shortcite{zeng2020double} designed a graph aggregation-and-inference network featuring a double graph.
 There is a heterogeneous mention-level graph to capture the interactions among different mentions and an entity-level graph to infer relations between entities.
 To cover more logical reasoning chains, \citeauthor{zeng2021sire} \shortcite{zeng2021sire} developed a logical reasoning module to represent intra- and inter-sentential relations.